Wednesday October 27th (overnight in flight)

 Download your PDF application to print from link above.

 This fall Israel 2021 Team is a micro team and limited to 7 people.
 Down payment must accompany application.
+You will need proof of a Covid vaccine and a negative PCR test within 72 hours of flight to enter Israel.

 Land Tour $3215.00